icinganalysis/icinganalysis.github.io/content/bodies of revolution.md

 ![Figure 11.
 Comparison of experimental and theoretical local impingement efficiencies for ellipsoid of fineness ratio of 3.0 at four droplet diameters and zero angle of attack.](/images%2FNACA-TN-4092%2FFigure%2011.png)

-The effect of angle of attack were also measured (not detailed herein).
+The effects of angle of attack were also measured (not detailed herein).

 ## Conclusions